top of page

 Experimental and simulated operational studies demonstrate that adaptive decision-making declines as stress exposure increases, particularly when cognitive flexibility is not explicitly trained (Sekel et al., 2023).

-SOPs vs. Adaptive Judgment: A False Dichotomy
+SOPs vs. Adaptive Judgment: Bridging the Gap

 Concerns are often raised that adaptability undermines discipline or adherence to standard operating procedures (SOPs).
 Current evidence does not support this assumption.